oracle/node-oracledb/README.md

 The add-on is stable, well documented, and has a comprehensive test suite.

 The node-oracledb project is open source and maintained by Oracle Corp.
-The home page is on the [Oracle Technology Network][1].

 ### Node-oracledb supports: